alexeie/generate_password/README.md

 ## Add bash function to call python script
 - Add .gen_pass to user root dir
 - Add source ~/.gen_pass to .bashrc or wherever you add user function calls to unix startup file
-- Call function with standard arguments by executing `gen_pass` in terminal
+- Call function with standard arguments by executing `gen_pass` in terminal.
+The first password will be copied to clipboard